-Given that you can easily alleviate-or completely eliminate-the indoor hazards by playing with your kitten, enriching her environment in various ways, and kitten-proofing your home, it's easy to see how the indoor-only lifestyle is superior.
+Given that you can easily alleviate-or completely eliminate-the indoor hazards by playing with your cat, enriching her environment in various ways, and cat-proofing your home, it's easy to see how the indoor-only lifestyle is superior.

-However, if you decide your kitten should have outdoor experiences, here are ways to do so safely:
+However, if you decide your cat should have outdoor experiences, here are ways to do so safely:

-- Wait until your kitten is at least 6 months old before letting her go outside. - Install the CAT FENCE-INTM backyard netting system. - Build an enclosure (many cat magazines have plans and ideas). - Train your kitten to wear a harness and walk her on a leash in a quiet, safe area.
+- Wait until your cat is completely settled into your home, generally a few weeks to a few months, before letting her go outside. - Install the CAT FENCE-INTM backyard netting system. - Build an enclosure (many cat magazines have plans and ideas) - Train your cat to wear a harness and walk her on a leash